-- 4.4.2.15.4.2.1 Full disclosure of operations shallwill be made to the bond rating agencies.
-Sanitation District staff, with the assistance of the financial advisors and bond counsel, shallwill prepare the necessary materials for and presentation to the rating agencies. - 4.4.2.25.4.2.2 The Sanitation District shallwill maintain a line of communications with the rating agencies (Fitch, Moody's, and/or Standard & Poor's, and/or Fitch), informing them of major financial events at the Sanitation District as they occur. -The Comprehensive Annual Financial Report (CAFR) shall be distributed to the rating agencies after it has been accepted by the Board of Directors. - 4.4.2.35.4.2.3 The rating agencies shallwill be notified when the Sanitation District begins preparation for a debt issuance. -After the initial contact, a formal ratings application shallwill be prepared and sent along with the draft of the Official Statement relating to the bond sale to the rating agencies. -This application and related documentation shallould be sent several weeks prior to the bond sale to give the rating agencies sufficient time to perform their review. - 4.4.2.45.4.2.4 A personal meeting with representatives of the rating agencies shallwill be scheduled at least once every three years or whenever a major project is initiated. - 4.4.35.4.3 Credit Enhancements Credit enhancements are mechanisms which guarantee principal and interest payments.
-They include bond insurance and a line or letter of credit. -A credit enhancement, while costly, shallwill sometimes bring a higher rating from the rating agencies and a lower interest rate on debt, thus lowering overall costs. -Credit enhancements shallwill only be used when net debt service is reduced by more than the cost of the enhancement. -During the debt issuance planning, the fFinancial aAdvisor or uUnderwriter shall will advise the Sanitation District which credit enhancements if any, should be purchased.
+- 5.4.2.1 Full disclosure of operations shall be made to the bond rating agencies.
+Sanitation District staff, with the assistance of the financial advisors and bond counsel, shall prepare the necessary materials for and presentation to the rating agencies. - 5.4.2.2 The Sanitation District shall maintain a line of communications with the rating agencies (Fitch, Moody's and/or Standard & Poor's), informing them of major financial events at the Sanitation District as they occur.
+The Comprehensive Annual Financial Report (CAFR) shall be distributed to the rating agencies after it has been accepted by the Board of Directors. - 5.4.2.3 The rating agencies shall be notified when the Sanitation District begins preparation for a debt issuance.
+After the initial contact, a formal ratings application shall be prepared and sent along with the draft of the Official Statement relating to the bond sale to the rating agencies.
+This application and related documentation shall be sent several weeks prior to the bond sale to give the rating agencies sufficient time to perform their review.

-4.4.45.4.4 Dedicated Revenue Sources--In order to ensure the most favorable credit ratings, Sanitation District revenues are dedicated to debt service in the following order:

-4.4.4.15.4.4.1 Ad valorem property tax.
+- 5.4.2.4 A meeting with representatives of the rating agencies shall be scheduled at least once every three years or whenever a major project is initiated. - 5.4.3 Credit Enhancements Credit enhancements are mechanisms which guarantee principal and interest payments.
+They include bond insurance and a line or letter of credit.
+A credit enhancement, while costly, shall sometimes bring a higher rating from the rating agencies and a lower interest rate on debt, thus lowering overall costs.
+Credit enhancements shall only be used when net debt service is reduced by more than the cost of the enhancement.
+During the debt issuance planning, the financial advisor or underwriter shall advise the Sanitation District which credit enhancements if any, should be purchased. - 5.4.4 Dedicated Revenue Sources In order to ensure the most favorable credit ratings, Sanitation District revenues are dedicated to debt service in the following order: - 5.4.4.1 Ad valorem property tax. - 5.4.4.2 Sanitary sewer service charges. - 5.4.4.3 Other revenues.